top of page

 laptop and writing notes with title Free Guide: 5 Steps to Quickly Write Family Histories

 With the content of the letter arranged chronologically, add historical context.
-For example, you may have letters written between two lovers who attended different colleges.
+For example, you may have letters between two lovers attending different colleges.
+Incorporate details about:

 • the universities they attended,